fhewett/RSTmulti/README.md

 ## Scripts

 The folder `scripts/` contains the scripts which are used to create the CSV files, which contain the categories which we use in our paper (interchangeable relations, etc.).
+To run the scripts, first download the requirements as outlined in `requirements.txt`.
-The files can be created as follows:
+The CSV files can then be created as follows:
 ```
 python create_categories.py
 ```